89th Legislature Regular Session

 5. Public Safety and Criminal Justice (Article V): This section provides funding for law enforcement and correctional institutions, including the Texas Department of Public Safety (DPS), the Texas Department of Criminal Justice (TDCJ), and the Texas Military Department.
 It also includes funding for juvenile justice programs.

-• Border security initiatives: $6.5 billion across multiple agencies
+• Border security initiatives: $6.5 billion across the Governor’s Office to DPS and Military Dept.

 6. Natural Resources (Article VI): Funding is allocated to environmental and conservation-related agencies, including the Texas Commission on Environmental Quality (TCEQ), the Texas Parks and Wildlife Department, and the Texas Water Development Board.